Ingleburn High School

 Goals

-• To develop a sophisticated understanding of mathematical concepts in Number and Algebra, Measurement and Geometry, and Statistics and Probability.
+• To develop relevant and adaptable mathematical skills in the areas of Number and Algebra, Measurement and Geometry, and Statistics and Probability in order to prepare students for their future.

 Courses Offered